 Growing hibiscus from seeds is more challenging than propagating from cuttings.
 They often take a long time to germinate and need a fair bit of attention.

-Nicking the hard seed coating slightly and soaking the seeds for up to eight hours can speed up the process as it allows more moisture in.
-Warm, sunny conditions are best for success (at least 75 degrees Fahrenheit) and shallow sowing around a quarter-inch deep.
+Nicking the hard seed coating slightly and soaking the seeds for up to eight hours can speed up the germination process as it allows more moisture to penetrate the seed.
+For best results, place the seeds in a warm, sunny location (at least 75 degrees Fahrenheit) and sow seeds about a quarter-inch deep.

-After a few weeks, the seedlings should appear.
-With their fragile stems, they will need careful translating and gradual hardening off too.
+After a few weeks, seedlings should appear.
+With their fragile stems, they will need careful translating and gradual hardening off.

 Potting and Repotting Hibiscus